SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 Each issue has one of five severities:

 1. **BLOCKER**
 Bug with a high probability to impact the behavior of the application in production: memory leak, unclosed JDBC connection, ....
-The code MUST be immediately fixed.
+The code MUST be fixed immediately.
 1. **CRITICAL**
 Either a bug with a low probability to impact the behavior of the application in production or an issue which represents a security flaw: empty catch block, SQL injection, ...
 The code MUST be immediately reviewed.
 1. **MAJOR**